-Certain frames will compliment your face shape while others can clash with it.
+Indeed, certain frames will complement the shape of your face while others can clash with it.
 The key is determining your basic face shape and finding out which frame style or styles work well with it.
 For some people, determining the exact contours of the face in a reflected image can be a bit difficult; if you have trouble figuring out your face shape, you might try examining a group photo and comparing your face shape with others in the picture.
 Or consider asking a friend or family member for a bit of objective advice.
+Additionally, there are charts online that help you determine which face shape you have.

-Once you know your basic face shape, a little bit of research will narrow down the framewear choices that fit it.
-We’re here to help.
-Below are seven common face shapes and the type of frames we recommend for them.
+Once you have done your research and determined that you know your basic face shape, a little bit of research will narrow down the best glasses choices that fit it.
+Read on below to discover seven common face shapes and the type of frames we recommend for them!

-Remember that certain factors, such as hair style and commonly-worn hats or scarves, will alter the face’s shape and should be taken into consideration when choosing a frame.
+Additionally, please keep in mind and remember that certain factors, such as your hair style and commonly-worn hats or scarves, will alter the face’s shape and should be taken into consideration when choosing a frame.
 When you find the right one, however, you may be surprised at how dramatically eyewear frames can downplay certain features and highlight others.
-The above information can help you narrow down your choices…but feel free to experiment!
+The above information can help you narrow down your choices, but feel free to experiment!
+Head to RX-Safety.com to chat with our customer care team further, or browse our complete collection of prescription safety glasses and prescription safety sunglasses.
+We have tons of options for men, women, and children of all ages!